Frederick Hackwood: Career

 Hackwood was appointed headmaster of the Wednesbury parish church schools in 1872.
 Subsequently, he became headmaster in 1878 of the Dudley Road Board School, Birmingham, and then of Soho Road Board School in 1888.
 He retired from this final post in 1916.

 His first book was Notes of Lessons on Moral Subjects, a Handbook for Teachers in Elementary Schools (Nelson, 1883) that he explained in the preface was necessitated by the Department of Education's guidance in 1878 to School Inspectors that they should pay special attention to moral teaching and not hesitate to recommend a reduction in the government grant if schools were found lacking in that respect.
 Accordingly, the book included lessons on Honesty, Obedience to Parents, Temperance etc. It received a wide circulation, including in the United States and Australia.

 Hackwood wrote over 30 non-fiction books, most numerously on the history of the Black Country and West Midlands of England, some of which were produced in editions as small as 25 copies.
 He was a fellow of the Royal Historical Society and a member of the William Salt Archaeological Society.
 Towards the end of his life he wrote a number of popular history books for T. Fisher Unwin such as Old English Sports (1907), Inns, Ales, and Drinking Customs of Old England (1909), and The Good Old Times.
 The Romance of Humble Life in England (1910).
 He wrote for the Wednesbury Herald for twenty years and for many other journals.
-Two of his pseudonym's were "Old Woden" and "Muz".
+Two of his pseudonyms were "Old Woden" and "Muz".